techqueria/website/site/content/communities/slack.md

 You can learn more about HeyTaco! at [https://www.heytaco.chat](https://www.heytaco.chat)

+#### How @heytaco works 📌

+You can use @heytaco to give someone a 🌮 when you'd like to show praise, appreciation, or to add a little happiness to their day. `:hey-taco:`

+**1**.
+Every person in our Slack Workspace has 5 tacos to give out per day

+- 🌮 x 5️⃣

+**2**.
+To give someone a taco, add a taco emoji after their username

+- Like this: `@username your positive attitude was a real help today! :taco:`

+**3**.
+You can give tacos to anyone on your team as long as the bot has invited to the channel

+- You can invite the bot to channels using `/invite @heytaco`

+**4**.
+There is a leaderboard to see who is getting the most tacos

+- Anyone in our Slack Workspace can sign in and see the leaderboard using [https://www.heytaco.chat/leaderboard](https://www.heytaco.chat/leaderboard)

+**5**.
+Need help?

+- If you need help, you can just DM @heytaco the word help and it will assist you.

 ### Sidebar Theme

 Copy and paste these values to your settings [Sidebar Theme](https://get.slack.help/hc/en-us/articles/205166337-Customizing-your-Slack-theme) section to get Techqueria theming.